 Chicago, Illinois Student Interns in Durbin’s Washington, DC Senate Office

-WASHINGTON – Chicago, Illinois native Johanna Mintz spent two months this summer interning for U.S. Senator Dick Durbin (D-IL) in his Capitol Hill office.
-Each year, close to 50 interns work in Durbin’s Washington, D.C. office.
-Interns process constituent requests and calls, help with legislative duties, and lead Capitol tours for Illinois residents visiting Washington, D.C.
+[WASHINGTON, DC] – Chicago, Illinois native Larry Harris spent two months this summer interning for U.S. Senator Dick Durbin (D-IL), working behind the scenes with the Senator’s Defense Appropriations Subcommittee staff.
+Each year, close to 50 interns work in Durbin’s Washington, D.C., office.
+Interns process constituent requests, help with legislative duties, and lead Capitol tours for Illinois residents visiting Washington.
 During that time, they gain firsthand knowledge of the legislative process, learn about the inner-workings of the federal government, and develop valuable research skills.

 Previous Article Next Article